datagouv/cdata/datagouv-components/README.md

     // Nuxt doesn't like `TextClamp` in the server, provides the client only `TextClamp`
     textClamp: TextClamp,

-    // Provide the components specific to Nuxt.
+    // The following properties allow to provide components specific to Nuxt.

     // This `appLink` component will receive the raw link (without i18n prefix)
     // and needs to add it.
     appLink: CdataLink,

+    // The ClientOnly allow to disable SSR for some components.
     clientOnly: ClientOnly,
 })
 ```